Santa Fe 1316

-Atchison, Topeka and Santa Fe No. 1316 is a preserved 1309 class 4-6-2 "Pacific" type steam locomotive built by the Baldwin Locomotive Works in 1911 for the Atchison, Topeka and Santa Fe Railway.
+Atchison, Topeka and Santa Fe 1316 is a preserved 1309 class "Pacific" type steam locomotive built by the Baldwin Locomotive Works (BLW) in December 1911 for the Atchison, Topeka and Santa Fe Railway (ATSF).
 It was frequently used for pulling fast passenger trains in Texas, until it was reassigned to freight service in the late 1940s.
 After being retired in 1954, it was donated to the Fort Concho Museum in San Angelo, Texas for static display.
-In 1980, No. 1316 was acquired by the Texas State Railroad, who moved it to Rusk, Texas and restored it in 1982 as their No. 500.
+In 1980, No. 1316 was acquired by the Texas State Railroad (TSR), who moved it to Rusk, Texas and restored it in 1982 as their No. 500.
 It continued to operate there until 2002, when it was found to be due for an overhaul, and it spent several years in storage, disassembled.
-As of 2023, No. 1316 has been put back together during a cosmetic restoration and it is awaiting the necessary overhaul required to operate it again.
+As of 2025, No. 1316 has been put back together during a cosmetic restoration and it is awaiting the necessary overhaul required to operate it again.